-I’ve pared down my chocolate cupcake recipe to make 6 perfect cupcakes.
-And the frosting is a deliciously smooth and creamy Bailey’s Irish cream Buttercream that’s pure heaven!
+I've pared down my chocolate cupcake recipe to make 6 perfect cupcakes.
+And the frosting is a deliciously smooth and creamy Bailey's Irish cream Buttercream that's pure heaven!
+I probably could swoon over dark chocolate buttercream frosting on chocolate cupcakes too, because can you have too much chocolate?

 Disclosure: I have included links to some great products and services that I think you’ll love.
 I use them myself and only recommend them because I love them.
 If you purchase via the links I may earn a small commission.
 As an Amazon associate, I earn from qualifying purchases.